 - Must meet qualifications to be a Qualified Mental Health Professional; At least a bachelor’s degree in a human service field or special education from an accredited college without one year of clinical experience; or at least a bachelor’s degree in a nonrelated field and is enrolled in a master’s or doctoral clinical program, taking the equivalent of at least three credit hours per semester and is employed by a provider that has a triennial license issued by the department and has a department and DMAS-approved supervision training program; must have a Virginia Driver’s License with driving record in good standing.

-Virginia Home for Boys & Girls has an immediate opportunity available for Mentors and Home-Based counselors to work in a supportive, dynamic, and professional environment.
-We are seeking at least QMHP prepared individuals who may serve a multi-purpose role in contract service delivery of mentoring and/or home-based counseling.
+Virginia Home for Boys & Girls has immediate part-time opportunities available for Mentors and Home-Based counselors to work in a supportive, dynamic, and professional environment.

 Our campus has opportunities for married couples to become professional Teaching- Parents and live and work in a home with up to 8 adolescents ages 11-17.
 VHBG is a certified sponsor site for the international Teaching-Family Model.
 Training is provided in this model of care and Teaching-Parents have opportunities, as they develop their skills, to become certified in the model.
 Responsibilities include: interacting with and consulting with various adults/professionals to help residents develop successful life skills, managing a house budget, providing a family-style atmosphere and advocating for all adolescents in your care.
 Relevant education in the human services field and/or experience with adolescents is preferred, but not required.
 The strong desire to create a lifestyle centered on working directly with adolescents in a supportive, nurturing home environment is a must.
 Competitive salary includes free room and board and is complemented by an excellent benefits plan.